ByteInternet/community.hypernode.io/Documentation/hypernode-api/settings/README.md

 - `blackfire_server_id`: - string - The BlackFire server id for your blackfire setup.
 - `blackfire_server_token`: string - The BlackFire server token for your blackfire setup.
 - `openvpn_enabled`: boolean - Enable or disable [OpenVPN for secure connections](/Documentation/hypernode-vpn/README.md)
-- `varnish_esi_ignore_https_enabled`: boolean - Enable or disable [Varnish Edge Side Includes over HTTPS](https://support.hypernode.com/changelog/release-4560-varnish-edge-side-includes-https/)
+- `varnish_esi_ignore_https`: boolean - Enable or disable [Varnish Edge Side Includes over HTTPS](https://support.hypernode.com/changelog/release-4560-varnish-edge-side-includes-https/)
+- `varnish_version`: ("4.0") - Which varnish version to use for your node.
+- `varnish_enabled`: boolean - Indicates whether Varnish should be used for this node or not.
+- `varnish_secret`: string - Read-only: The Varnish secret for this node.